Dangers of Propane Gas – Common Causes and What to Do After a Gas Explosion and Fire

 - Where ventilation obscures the odorant.

-- In instances of a small or gradual leak, leading to olfactory fatigue – meaning the ability to sell the odorant is diminished or gone over time.
+- In instances of a small or gradual leak, leading to olfactory fatigue – meaning the ability to smell the odorant is diminished or gone over time.

 Gas detectors throughout the home are crucial for the above reasons.